-I’m currently a Software Engineer at Allpay Ltd. looking to move into the games industry.
+I’m currently a Software Engineer at Allpay Ltd.

 While at University I studied Computer Science for Games and I’ve always been an avid gamer.
-I also gained experience of x86 assembly and PowerPC assembly in relation to optimisation, and created a game on the PS4 using Unreal Engine 4.
+I also gained experience in x86 assembly and PowerPC assembly in relation to optimisation, and created a game on the PS4 using Unreal Engine 4.

 Here’s a list of programming languages I have experience using: